dizhar/resize-base64/README.md

 ## Test

-The tests in the test folder have to be run with 'export { resizeBase64 };' commented out in the index.js.
+The tests in the test folder have to be run with the following lines commented out in the index.js:

+export { resizeBase64ForMaxWidth };
+export { resizeBase64ForMaxHeight };
+export { resizeBase64ForMaxWidthAndMaxHeight };

 ## Example